Nawaz meets Saudi crown prince before returning to Pakistan

 Former prime minister Nawaz Sharif returned to Pakistan on Tuesday night, DawnNews reported.

-The former premier, who has been in Saudi Arabia for the last two days, has also met with Crown Prince Mohammad bin Salman, his daughter Maryam Nawaz said in a tweet.
+The former premier, who had been in Saudi Arabia for the last two days, also met with Crown Prince Mohammad bin Salman, his daughter Maryam Nawaz said in a tweet.

 An initial meeting between them was earlier reportedly cancelled for 'unknown' reasons, a friend of the Sharif family had told Dawn.